GeunhwaJeong/haneul-new/doc/src/doc-updates/haneul-breaking-changes.md

 ---

 **[API breaking change]** - To reduce the size of Haneul Full node synchronization payloads, this release removes events from `TransactionEffect`.
-The events are still included in the `HaneulTransactionResponse` returned by `haneul_getTransaction` and `haneul_submitTransaction` endpoints.
+The events are still included in the `HaneulTransactionBlockResponse` returned by `haneul_getTransaction` and `haneul_submitTransaction` endpoints.
 For more information, see [PR 7822](https://github.com/GeunhwaJeong/haneul/pull/7822).

 ---